z3ero/small_tools/README.md

 # small_tools
 some small tools progammed by me
-1. py_sha256    judge whether the two files is same
+1. py_sha256	: get the sha256key of pointed file
-2.
+2. readPartFile : read a few lines of file
+	_